 - To specify simple design procedures, design tables and formulae for easy computations.

-- To provide legal validity and to protect structural engineers from any liability due to failures of structures caused by inadequate design and improper materials and lack of proper supervision during construction.
+- To provide legal validity and to protect structural engineers from any liability due to failures of structures caused by inadequate design, improper materials, and a lack of proper supervision during construction.

 - To provide a uniform set of design guidelines to be followed by various structural designers in a particular country.

-National building codes are periodically revised to reflect the improvements in the quality of materials and design procedures evolved as a result of comprehensive research investigations conducted in the institutions in the country and abroad.
+National building codes are periodically revised to reflect improvements in the quality of materials and design procedures that have evolved as a result of comprehensive research investigations conducted in institutions both in the country and abroad.

 2. Design Code